-What do Amish teenagers actually do when leave their families in order to find themselves amongst the riff-raff of middle America?
-Do Amish teens cast off their dorky clothes in favor of jeans and t-shirts, drive cars, and drink a lot of beer, or...?
+What do Amish teenagers actually do when they leave their families in order to find themselves amongst the riff-raff of middle America?
+Do Amish teens cast off their dorky clothes in favor of jeans and T-shirts, drive cars, and drink a lot of beer, or...?
 Read along, and explore the truth behind rumspringa.

-Most Amish teens begin their rumpsringa at 16 years old, giving them enough life experience to somewhat function in normal society, while also providing enough time to lead a full life as a member of the community.
+Most Amish teens begin their rumpsringa at 16 years old, giving them enough life experience to function somewhat normally in society, while also providing enough time for them to lead a full life as a member of the community.

 Believe it or not, even the Amish have moved into the 21st century.
 Thanks to Facebook and smartphones, teens are able to put together crazy rumspringa parties with a few keystrokes.

 They aren't just using social media to put together gnarly Amish hangs; the kids are also posting pictures of themselves partying and wearing "English," or worldly, clothes.